Got your hands on a meteorite? Here's how to know for sure!

 The smallest meteoroids go unnoticed as they enter the atmosphere.
 Although they've moving fast, they're so small that they are vapourized almost immediately.
 Larger grains survive longer and produce streaks of light across the sky (aka meteors).
 This occurs as the bit of rock or ice compresses the air in its path, causing the air to heat up to the point where it glows.
 Many of these do not survive, as the intense heat of the air surrounding them eventually vapourizes them, as well.

-Even larger meteoroids produce very bright meteors, which are called fireballs, or bolides if the meteoroid explodes, and these are the ones that survive all the way to the surface to become meteorites.
+Even larger meteoroids produce very bright meteors, which are called fireballs, or bolides if the meteoroid explodes, and these are the ones where pieces are likely to survive all the way to the ground, to become meteorites.

 Watch below as Dr. Kim Tait, Curator of Mineralogy at the Royal Ontario Museum, talks about the three basic types of meteorites.

-So, there are three basic kinds of meteorites.
+So, here are the three basic kinds of meteorites.

 It's perhaps the stony ones that can tell us the most about the history of our solar system.